Aletta Jacobs: Activism (1888–1903)

 In 1888, Gerritsen was involved in the founding of the progressive liberal Electoral Association Amsterdam and was elected to the City Council of Amsterdam.
 He strongly supported universal suffrage, compulsory education and social reforms, such as the establishment of minimum wages and maximum working hours.
 In 1892 he helped found the Radical League, the first Dutch political party to admit women.
 He and Jacobs were both actively involved in the party, which besides universal suffrage advocated for separation of church and state.
 In part because they wanted to have children, the coupled decided to formalize their marriage and were legally wed on 28 April 1892.
 On 9 September 1893, Jacobs, who retained her own name after marriage, went into labor and delivered a son; however, the baby lived only one day because of careless treatment by the midwife during the birth.
-Though she was one of the founders of the Vereeniging voor Vrouwenkiesrecht (Society for Women's Suffrage) in 1894, she was unable to attend the founding meeting because of surgery following her child's birth.
+Though she was one of the founders of the Vereeniging voor Vrouwenkiesrecht (Association for Women's Suffrage) in 1894, she was unable to attend the founding meeting because of surgery following her child's birth.
 Around the same time, she closed her free clinics to the poor.

 Between 1880 and during most of the 1890s, Jacobs devoted her time to her medical practice and radical politics, publishing articles and traveling with Gerritsen.
 She published articles in the Sociaal Weekblad defending the use of contraception and highlighting the problems retail workers experienced.
 In 1894, she published a campaign in several newspapers about the health of shop workers and the following year wrote an article on prostitution and sexually transmitted disease for the newspaper Amsterdammer.
 Her position focused on health education rather than moral judgment.
-In 1897, Jacobs published De Vrouw: Haar bouw en haar inwendige organen (The Woman: Her construction and her internal organs), which was an innovative text describing a woman's anatomy and complete reproductive system, with movable illustrative plates accompanied by explanatory texts.
+In 1897, Jacobs published De Vrouw: Haar bouw en haar inwendige organen (The Woman: Her physique and her internal organs), which was an innovative text describing a woman's anatomy and complete reproductive system, with movable illustrative plates accompanied by explanatory texts.
 The volume was republished six times between its initial appearance and 1921.